ding-lab/MouseTrap2/README.md

 ```
 bash run.MouseTrap2.sh
 ```
 This will run for about 30 minutes.
+Note that TinDaisy will not find any variants for this dataset, but it will exercise various parts of the pipeline (to that end, it should be updated with something that has real variants).

 Running with real data is similar, with different FASTQs and possibly other parameters defined.